 When you were a witness to how it started, normally one person was the aggressor.
 And the other tried to back away.

-Minnesota’s self-defense law contains a “duty to retreat” provision, except in the home.
-Some call this the Castle Doctrine.
+Minnesota self-defense law includes a “duty to retreat,” except in the home.
+Some call this “the Castle Doctrine.”

-So, outside the home; a person facing a threat has a duty to retreat, if practical, before using “reasonable force.”
+So, outside the home, unless defending another; a person facing a threat has a duty to retreat, if practical, before using “reasonable force.”

-Of course, we should suffer humiliation rather than get involved in a physical fight.
+Of course, we should suffer humiliation rather than get involved in a physical fight, if we can avoid it.
 All too often, however, the attack is sudden.
-Without warning, retreat would be self-destructive – with risk of bodily harm.
+Without warning, retreat would be self-destructive – with risk of great bodily harm.

 “No one wins a fight.”
 You’ve heard it.
 And you know it’s true.
-So if it is about “winning,” there should not be a fight.
-But if it is about protecting yourself with no alternative, or survival; then there is no reasonable choice.
+So if it is about “winning,” there should be no fight at all.
+But if you must protect yourself with no safe alternative, to ensure survival; then there is no reasonable choice.

 What is “reasonable force?”

 What is reasonable force?
-Of course, shooting at someone who spits on your shoes is not reasonable force.
+Of course, shooting at someone who spits on your shoes is not reasonable.

-We train police officers to shoot the center of mass in self-defense.
+We train police officers to shoot continuously at the center of mass in self-defense, until the threat stops.
 And, we train them to shoot a person armed with a knife within a certain distance – wisely so.
 That can be reasonable force – a good gun crime defense.

 In the end, no one wants to be in a position where a jury has to decide “was it reasonable?” given the threat presented at the time.
-But if you are defending yourself from a violent attack, deadly force could be reasonable.
+But if you are defending yourself from a violent attack, deadly force can be necessary and reasonable.